Ameliatussholichah/Ameliatussholichah.github.io/content/publication/conference-paper/index.md

 ---

 {{% callout note %}}
-Click the _pdf_ button above to to see and learn my cooking recipes.
+Click the _pdf_ button to see and learn my baking recipes.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the _video_ button to check out the tutorial.
+Click the _video_ button to check out the tutorial.
 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).